etaMS20/konfusius/README.md

 4. Env Variables

-   The application required certain env variables to function (like guest password, backend url , etc.)
+   The application requires certain env variables to function (like guest password, backend url , etc.)

    In development config, the Application reads the `.env` file on runtime using a custom `webpack.config.ts` setup.
 Devs must request the required Secrets from WP admins.